 Open access literature refers to academic outputs that are available online without cost to anybody with access to the internet.
 Though primarily associated with journal articles, open access outputs can include conference proceedings, monographs, data and teaching materials (Open Educational Resources).

-Additionally, much (though not all) open access literature has looser copyright restrictions than the rigid "all rights reserved" copyright restrictions often imposed by traditional publishers.
+Additionally, much (though not all) open access literature has looser copyright restrictions than the rigid "all rights reserved" copyright restrictions often associated with subscription publishing.

 The University recently published its Institutional Open Access Policy.
 This policy includes the commitment to facilitating open access publication whenever appropriate, to ensure research findings benefit from potentially more rapid and wider dissemination.

 In summary, the policy states that the author accepted manuscript* for all journal articles and conference proceedings in publications with an ISSN must be deposited in a repository within three months of acceptance.
 These articles will then be made available on an open access basis through the repository after the publisher's embargo period has expired.

 This policy came into force on April 1st 2016 and, to be clear, only covers journal articles and conference proceedings accepted after that date.
 All other research outputs are out of scope. if you're not sure about anything, get in touch.

 Complying with the policy is easy.
 As soon as you're accepted, just go to Liverpool Elements, click "deposit your work", fill in the six mandatory fields marked with a red asterix and upload your manuscript.
 We'll do the rest.